WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 # KaKs_Calculator

-AlignmentProcessor0.7 is packaged with KaKs_Calculator2.0 binaries for Linux and Windows, and a KaKs_Calculator1.2 binary for Mac (there is no 2.0 binary available for OSX).
+AlignmentProcessor0.8 is packaged with KaKs_Calculator2.0 binaries for Linux and Windows, and a KaKs_Calculator1.2 binary for Mac (there is no 2.0 binary available for OSX).
 Before using, copy or move the appropriate binary for your system into the AlignmentProcessor bin which contains the python scipts.

 # PAML 4.8

-AlignmentProcessor0.7 comes packaged with Linux binaries of PAML 4.8.
-If you are using Mac or Windows, you will have to replace the Linux binaries with the appropriate package for you system (http://abacus.gene.ucl.ac.uk/software/paml.html).
+If you plan to use CodeML, you must first download PAML (http://abacus.gene.ucl.ac.uk/software/paml.html) and move the folder into the AlignmentProcessor directory.
 Make sure that it is titled "paml".

 #-------------------------------
 # 1. Obtaining a fasta alignment